Skip to main content

 Five Integrated Phases

-Business Model → Capability Model → Business–IT Alignment → IT Operating Model → Business Outcomes
+Business Model → Capabilities → Alignment → Operating Model → Outcomes · 6–10 weeks standalone, or embedded as the business-lens across every AXD engagement

 01